juliantom/Pangenomes_of_the_Human_Oral_Microbiome/workflow/README.md

 # 🧬 Workflows

-This directory contains the reproducible workflows used to construct and analyze species-level pangenomes of the human oral microbiome.

-The workflows are implemented using **Snakemake** and are organized into two modular stages: genome processing and pangenome construction.
+This directory contains the reproducible workflows that power the construction and analyzis of species-level pangenomes of the human oral microbiome.
+These workflows are implemented in **Snakemake** and organized into two modular stages:
+- Genome processing - prepares genomic files into searchable databases with annotations
+- Pangenome construction - builds taxon-specific pangenomes and associated metrics

 This structure reflects both the biological logic of the analysis and the goal of producing reusable, community-facing pangenomes.

 ***